Azure/azure-powershell/src/KeyVault/KeyVault/help/Get-AzKeyVaultCertificate.md

 Updated     : 2/8/2016 11:21:45 PM
 ```

+This command gets the certificate named `TestCert01` from the key vault named `ContosoKV01`

 ### Example 2: Get cert and save it as pfx
 ```powershell
 $CertBase64 = Get-AzKeyVaultSecret -VaultName $vaultName -Name $certName -AsPlainText